Jieli12/AutoCPD/README.md

 ## HASC data analysis

 The HASC data downloaded from [here](http://hasc.jp/hc2011/index-en.html) is in folder ”./datasets/HASC/”.
 The architecture details of residual neural network can be found in supplementary material.
-The script “RealDataKS25.py” train the model and save the trained model in the folder ”./Code/tensorboard_logs/Trial/”. **Note:** it costs several hours to train the residual neural network in GPU server.
+The script “RealDataKS25.py” trains the model and saves the trained model in the folder ”./Code/tensorboard_logs/Trial/”. **Note:** it costs several hours to train the residual neural network in GPU server.
 For convenience, I also put the trained model ``RealDataKS25’’ in folder ”./Code/tensorboard_logs/Trial/”.
 To obtain the Figure 4 in the main text, please run the file “RealDataCPDTestNewSeq1.py”.

 ## Extra Simulation for Multiple Change-types